dongido001/Imager/README.md

 ### Notes / System Requirement
-   - You must have php installed
+   - You must have php installed.
-   - You have curl installed
+   - You have curl installed.
    - php file_get_content must be working.

  # Thanks for dropping by